Useful Idioms for Lower-Intermediate to Advanced Students (Teacher’s Resource)

 The Essential North American Idioms App!
 (For Android)

-Now you can study 100 of below idioms on your Android mobile device!
-Visit the Google Play store to download the app for free.
-The app has 100 of the most useful North American idioms (taken from the list below), grouped into 10 levels based on difficulty (intermediate, upper-intermediate, advanced).
+You can study 100 of below idioms on your Android mobile device!
+Visit the Google Play store to download the app for free (Note: Hall of Fame feature no longer works).

 The Idiom List